Table of Contents

 B. Fixed-Order Point System Decision Rule (P System): Review the stock position at fixed periodic intervals, P. An amount equal to target inventory, T minus the stock position is ordered at each review.

-Service Level – percentage of customer demands satisfied from inventories.
+Service Level – the percentage of customer demands satisfied from inventories.

 ABC Inventory Concept – based on the “significant few & insignificant many”; or the 80-20 rule.

 Capacity – maximum output that can be produced over a given period.

 Nominal or Effective Capacity – obtained by subtracting downtime for maintenance, shift breaks & equipment utilization that decreases the theoretical capacity available